-The indicators and the implemented method are identical for the two platforms.
+The indicators and the implemented method are identical for the platforms.

 Concerning the tests, there is no difference between the offers and between the platforms.
-That allows the comparison of performances between the offers of the same platform and globally comparison of performances between the two platforms.
+That allows the comparison of performance between the offers of the same platform and globally comparison of performance between the two platforms.